Polymer/polymer-cli/README.md

   - `root` (Defaults to current working directory): The web root of your application, can be a subfolder of your project directory.
   - `sources` (Defaults to `src/**/*`): The source files in your application.

-Configuration can be passed for all commands via the global CLI: `--entrypoint`, `--shell`, etc. However we recommend saving your configuration to a `polymer.json` configuration file in your project.
+Configuration can be passed to all commands via global CLI flags: `--entrypoint`, `--shell`, etc. However we recommend saving your configuration to a `polymer.json` configuration file in your project.
 This guarantees a single shared configuration that will be read automatically for every command.
 Other project settings, like build and lint rules, can also be defined here.

 Read the [polymer.json spec](https://www.polymer-project.org/2.0/docs/tools/polymer-json) for a full list of all supported fields with examples.